Skip to main content

 Crawl restrictions

-Control which GitHub content Glean crawls using repository inclusion and exclusion lists.
+Control which GitHub content Glean crawls using repository inclusion and exclusion lists and content-type toggles.
 Use these rules minimally to preserve the search experience: most end users expect to find all content, and most customers apply no rules or use exclusions sparingly for sensitive repositories.

 • Use Greenlist restrictions to allow crawling only for content that you specify.